IanTayler/tao-optimus/gradient_descent/README.md

 The methods for choosing a direction are implemented in `gradient_descent.direction_method`.
 Methods for finding how much to move are in `gradient_descent.lr_method`.
 Objective functions (i.e. the functions that can be optimized) are implemented under `gradient_descent.objective_function`.
 Finally, the optimization function that puts everything together is in `gradient_descent.optimize`.

+## Scripts

+For quickly running some of the optimization methods implemented, check `scripts/optimize_least_squares.py`.

+You should first download suitable data for inputs (A) and targets (b) and store them as separate files in `.asc` or `.npy` formats.
+Then you can check supported methods by running `poetry run python scripts/optimize_least_squares.py --help` from this directory.